 The Best Raw Material For Animal Bedding Wood Pellets?

 With animal bedding wood pellets, ash content is obviously not a concern.
-Therefore it is possible to use logs and wood chip which still contains bark.
+Therefore, it is possible to use logs and wood chip which still contain bark.
 The absorbency of the pellets is not dictated by the source of wood.
 However, there are other factors to consider.
 As stated above with fuel pellets, do not use processed wood as the raw material.
 Using such a raw material could create health complications for the animal.
-Therefore you only want to use virgin raw materials.
+Therefore, you only want to use virgin raw materials.
 This could be logs, wood chips, shavings or sawdust.

 The Best Raw Material For BBQ Wood Pellets?